Nohemi-tech/Data_in_Action/README.md

-This is project 'Mapping Minds'.
-Predicting Mental Health Outcome.
+This is the project 'Mapping Minds'— A Comparative study of Random Forest, Logistic Regression, SVM, and XGBoost.
-Target variable is Mental Health Inventory 5 or MHI5 scores.
-It's a binary target variable.
+Target variable is Mental Health Inventory 5 or MHI5.
+It's a binary Mental health Outcome.
-A Comparative study of Random Forest, Logistic Regression, SVM, and XGBoost.